LI-600 Porometer/ Fluorometer

 Light-adapted leaves

-For light-adapted leaves, the LI-600 measures the quantum yield of fluorescence PSII), or the proportion of light absorbed by PSII used in biochemistry.
+For light-adapted leaves, the LI-600 and LI-600N measure the quantum yield of fluorescence PSII), or the proportion of light absorbed by PSII used in biochemistry.

 equation for light adapted leaves with the LI-600 Porometer Fluorometer

-Fm is maximum fluorescence yield in a light-adapted leaf; Fs is steady-state fluorescence yield in a light-adapted leaf.
+Fm' is maximum fluorescence yield in a light-adapted leaf; Fs is steady-state fluorescence yield in a light-adapted leaf.

 Dark-adapted leaves